turingschool/front-end-curriculum/lessons/module-1/js-1.md

 Sometimes we want to perform an action based on some kind of condition.
 In English, we can say "If this thing is true, then do that."
 To do this in JavaScript, we can write conditionals to take a certain path in our program.

-To use conditionals, we first need t talk about expressions and operators.
+To use conditionals, we first need to talk about expressions and operators.

 ## Expressions
 An _expression_ evaluates (results in) a single value.
 Expressions rely on operators to create this single value.
 There are 2 types of expressions:

 1. Expressions that assign a single value to a variable.
+They look like this: `var fruit = "apple";`
 2. Expressions that use two or more values to return a single value.
+They look like this: `var adele = "Hello, " + "its me";`

 ## Operators
 Expressions rely on operators to calculate their single value.
 There are 5 types of operators: